How to Find the Right Chess Coach | Ultimate Guide

-As a coach, you shouldn’t teach anything which you could just record.
+As a coach, you shouldn’t teach anything that you could just record.

-And as a student, you want to learn things which couldn’t be recorded.
+And as a student, you want to learn things that couldn’t be recorded.

 When you watch a recording and your coach shows you a game and stops to ask you to think, it’s different.